Cannabis for Pain Relief - Exploring the Possibilities

 Marijuana and Chronic Pain Relief Studies

-You might have seen many articles claiming there isn’t enough marijuana and chronic pain relief studies to conclude that the drug works.
+You might have seen many articles claiming there aren’t enough marijuana and chronic pain relief studies to conclude that the drug works.
 And that is why the Federal laws remain unkind to marijuana users.
 But this couldn’t be further from the truth.
 There have been numerous evidence-based marijuana and chronic pain relief studies that prove marijuana is effective for ‘the relief of neuropathic pain and muscle spasms.
 Studies have also highlighted the benefits of marijuana in cancer patients, Parkinson’s disease, fibromyalgia, migraine, and many other chronic conditions.
 There is some thought marijuana may help with muscle growth and recovery.

 If anything, the strict Federal laws prevent researchers in federal institutions from having access to cannabis.
 The Drug Enforcement Administration (DEA) has to issue a license for cultivation before any federal institution can have access to marijuana for research.
 As stated by Angela Brown, a professor at the University of Colorado, ‘if we do anything in violation of federal law, we could have all federal funding withdrawn.’
 Bryan further stated that the marijuana supplied by the DEA is less potent than the one sold in dispensaries.